grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 technique leaves us with issues we have to resolve by adopting other techniques.
 This is how a style is created.

-Developing a style starts with underlying set of principles.
+Developing a style starts with a set of problems to solve and an underlying set of principles we consider important.
 These principles lead us to adopt our first technique, which makes us adopt another one and, ultimately, a coherent style emerges.
 Using Constrained Non-Determinism as an example, I will try to show you how part of a style gets derived from a technique that is derived from a principle.